qasimwarraich/VAMR_Summary/VAMR.md

 ## Lecture 7 : Stereo Vision

 1. Can you relate Structure from Motion to 3D reconstruction?
 What’s their difference?
+    - In 3d reconstruction it is assumed that K,T, R are all know.
+The goal is to recover 3D  structure from images. in SFM we have no camera assumptions we are interested in recovering both the scene structure and the camera poses from multiple images.

 2. Can you define disparity in both the simplified and the general case?
     - Disparity is the horizontal distance between two corresponding points.